 The following changes in diet are recommended:

 Saturated and trans fats not only contribute to weight gain and obesity but can be harmful by leading to abnormal cholesterol levels and an increased risk of coronary artery disease.
-Eating foods with a low glycemic index (see Table 2: Overview of Nutrition: Glycemic Index of Some Foods) and foods that contain fish oils (including deep-sea fish such as salmon and tuna) or monounsaturated fats derived from plants (such as olive oil) reduce the risk of heart disorders and diabetes.
+Eating foods with a low glycemic index (see Table 2: Glycemic Index of Some Foods) and foods that contain fish oils (including deep-sea fish such as salmon and tuna) or monounsaturated fats derived from plants (such as olive oil) may reduce the risk of heart disorders and diabetes.

 No-fat or low-fat dairy products, which provide vitamin D, should be included to help prevent a deficiency of this vitamin.

 Using meal replacements, regularly or once in a while, can help some people lose weight and keep it off.

 Increasing physical activity can help people lose weight in a healthy way and keep it off.
 Physical activity includes not only exercise (that is, structured physical activity) but also lifestyle activities, such as taking the stairs instead of the elevator, gardening, and walking instead of driving when possible.
 Lifestyle activities can burn a considerable number of calories.
 People who do not exercise while dieting are more likely to regain the weight they lose.